- First Presbyterian Church of Cumberland, $7,250 : to support a new community café (pay-as-you-can) in the Cumberland downtown area.

 - Brown Memorial, $3,000 : Green Team projects working with other congregations

-- Faith Presbyterian, $2,000 : Family engagement nights with Walter B. Carter Elementary/Middle School
+- Faith Presbyterian, $2,000 : Story Walk on church property, Family engagement nights with Walter B. Carter Elementary/Middle School

 - Hunting Ridge Presbyterian, $6,000 : Rosemont Community Interfaith Coalition Summer Camp, 5 week program.
 Funds to pay for artist in residence and support other enrichment activities.